DaraCarrigan/noname/README.md

-The Dutch East India Company (VOC), founded in 1602, was one of the world's first multinational corporations and played a central role in global trade, particularly in the spice trade with Asia.
+The rise of cottage industries and early forms of industrialization in Europe during the 17th century laid the groundwork for the Industrial Revolution of the 18th and 19th centuries.